zutshi/S3CAMR/README.md

 Installation
 ---
-Clone the repository and install the dependencies using pip. pip install -r requirements.txt
+Clone the repository and install the dependencies.

 Dependencies (TODO:Evolving)
 ---